Move Up Guidelines

 (ASA Pro/Am Rules of Competition apply to all levels of ASA Federation Competition unless modified below.)

-1. ASA Certified Clubs, with current ASA liability insurance, will be permitted to conduct ASA Federation Qualifiers and State Championships.
+1. Only ASA Certified Clubs with current liability insurance will be permitted to conduct ASA Federation Qualifiers and State Championships.

-2. ASA State Qualifiers and Championships are stand-alone events.
+2. ASA State Qualifiers and Championships are stand-alone events except when in conjunction with S3DA (conducted by ASA Rules of Competition).
 No other tournament will be held in conjunction with them by the sponsoring club.
 Clubs may allow “fun class” participation, but no awards will be issued to any non-qualified guests or shooters.

-5. Start times may be “walk-up” with shooting groups arranged by class and/or yardage, or “shotgun” with assigned shooting times and stakes (at host club discretion).
+4. At the host club’s discretion start times may be “walk-up” with shooting groups arranged by class and/or yardage, or “shotgun” with assigned shooting times and stakes.

-6. The host club or organization has the right and responsibility to delay or cancel a tournament in case of severe weather.
-In the event weather shortens the competition the results and awards will be based on a round completed by the class or other appropriate means decided upon by the host event Competition Committee.
+5. The host club has the right and responsibility to delay or cancel a tournament in case of severe weather.
+In the event the weather shortens the competition the results and awards will be based on a round completed by the class or other appropriate means decided upon by the host event Competition Committee.
 The method of determination will be announced prior to dismissal of competitors and any grievances will be filed in the form of a protest.

-8. Prior to the start of competition the host organization will provide shooters with any necessary information particular to the course before they proceed to their first target.
+7. Prior to the start of competition, the host club will provide shooters with any necessary information particular to the course before they proceed to their first target.

 CLASSES:

-ASA club, area representatives and state directors have both authority and responsibility to assign a registered shooter to a higher competition class based on knowledge of the competitor’s prior archery performance or experience, or the individual’s established competition level in another organization.
-ASA Pro/Am and Federation earnings (if known) will be considered.
+ASA clubs and state directors have both authority and responsibility to assign a registered shooter to a higher competition class based on knowledge of the competitor’s prior archery experience, or their established competition level in another organization.
+ASA Pro/Am and Federation earnings should be considered.

-1. PROFESSIONAL – These classes may compete at the Federation Tournaments as guest shooters for a nominal fee at the discretion of the club.
+1. PROFESSIONAL – These classes may compete at the Federation Tournaments as guests for a fee at the discretion of the club.
 Pro competitors may not qualify for the ASA Championship Classic.

 2. SEMI-PRO & AMATEUR – These classes are open to shooters who are not otherwise deemed “Professional” by their competition status in the ASA or other archery organization.